kata198/AdvancedHTMLParser/README.rst

 	getElement\\\*            \- Same as above, but act on the children of this element.

-	getHTML / toHTML / asHTML \- Get the HTML representation using this node as a root (so start tag and attributes, innerHTML (text and child nodes), and end tag)
+	getHTML / toHTML / asHTML \- Get the HTML representation using this node as a root (so start tag and attributes, innerText (text and child nodes), and end tag)

 	firstChild             \- Get the first child of this node, be it text or an element (AdvancedTag)